paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.plasticscm.com/)

 PlasticSCM is a modern DVCS like Git and Mercurial, but closed-source.
-It is compatible with Trunk Based Development and quite self-contained (has integrated code review, etc).
+It is compatible with Trunk-Based Development and quite self-contained (has integrated code review, etc).
 Plastic is very good with bigger binaries and comes with an intuitive "Branch Explorer" to see the evolution of branches, view diffs, execute merges, etc. For sizes of individual repos, multiple terrabytes is not unheard of.
 A least for some of the ganes-industry customers.